 2018 Honey is Here!

 The bees have been generous this year and we have a nice fresh batch of local organic honey!
-We will have it available at our Summer Picnic on August 18 - or you can reserve some by contacting Pete at 215-343-0659 !
+We're open Tuesdays and Saturdays or come to our Holiday Open House on Dec 2 - otherwise contact Pete at 215-343-0659 !

 Mrs Strawbridge's caretaker, Dennis Smith was known to have kept bees and since the property has been an active farm since Governor Keith's time, its likely that bees were kept here even prior to the Strawbridges.